University of Florida Taser incident: University investigation

-On October 24, the Florida Department of Law Enforcement released a report on its investigation of the incident.
+On October 24, the FDLE released a report on its investigation of the incident.
 The report concluded that Meyer may have planned a 'disruption' of the forum.
 It also cleared the police officers involved of any wrongdoing in subduing Meyer, saying that the officer's actions were justified.
 University President Bernie Machen stated that "I have full confidence in the police department" and that the two officers previously placed on paid administrative leave have been fully reinstated.